TDWI Accelerate Boston 2017

 EDA allows practitioners to gain intuition for the pattern of the data, identify anomalies, narrow down a set of alternative modeling approaches, devise strategies to handle missing data, and ensure correct interpretation of the results.
 Further, EDA can rapidly generate insights and answer many questions without requiring complex modeling.

 In this talk, Chloe proves just how valuable exploratory data analysis can be before any modeling even takes place, both in terms of the insight that it can bring, as well as the improvements it can make in the modeling process.
-Through examples, I will outline best practices for EDA of cross-section, time series, and panel data.
-I will also differentiate the EDA needed for categorical and numerical data types.
+Through examples, she will outline best practices for EDA of cross-section, time series, and panel data.
+She will also differentiate the EDA needed for categorical and numerical data types.
 This talk is for data practitioners who are interested in enriching their EDA abilities.

-Models: from the Lab to the Factory
+Analytical Models: from the Lab to the Factory

 When data scientists are done building their analytical models, there are questions to ask: